 2. Keep Your Hair Up

 You do not want your hair hanging down onto your shoulders or neck.
 The ends of your hair will get wet from the sweat, which will cause your hair to frizz.
 Instead, put your hair in a ponytail, keep your hair away from the sweat.
 Avoid excessive touching.
 Continually pushing the hair out of your face will cause frizz.
 Once you are done with your workout, leave your hair up and do not to take it down until it is fully dry.
 This is so important because taking your hair down while it’s damp will promote frizz.

 If you happen to be in a rush using a blow dryer on a cool setting can make the drying process much faster

 3. Refresh your scalp and hair

-Also shampooing your hair with a sulfate-free shampoo can really make an impact on your hair throughout the week.
-Especially, when you’re working out.
-You using a sulfate free shampoo can help in the process of keeping your hair moisturized so that your hair will not be overly dry until the next shampoo session.
+Also shampooing your hair with a sulfate-free shampoo can make an impact on your hair throughout the week especially when you’re working out.
+You using a sulfate-free shampoo can help in the process of keeping your hair moisturized so that your hair will not be overly dry until the next shampoo session.
 What sulfate-free shampoo does is cleanse the hair and scalp without stripping away the moisture.

 Am I missing any steps?
-What do you do to keep your hair healthy during your workouts?
+What do you do to keep your hair healthy working out with natural hair?